Software Bisque

 Software Bisque, Inc. (formerly named Computer Assist Services) is a corporation based in Golden, Colorado that develops robotics telescope mounts and accessories and publishes software used in astronomy.
 It was founded in 1984 by current president and CEO, Stephen M. Bisque.

 History

-Bisque initially developed and marketed custom financial software and also sold a DOS-based astronomy program named TheSky.
+Bisque initially developed and marketed custom financial software and also sold an astronomy program for MS-DOS named TheSky.
 At that time, the company was based in Bisque's home in Golden, Colorado.

 In 1990, Bisque hired his brothers Thomas, Daniel and Matthew.
-Together they ported TheSky for DOS to Windows 3.0.
+Together they ported TheSky to Windows 3.0.
 In 1992, TheSky for Windows was released.
 The product has been under continuous development since it was first released in the early 1980s; the current version is known as TheSkyX.

 Products

 Software Bisque has since developed and sold many astronomy-related products, including: